Escaping a Polygon: NP-hardness for Two Players in 3D

 In this section, we prove that the pursuit--escape problem is NP-hard for polyhedral domains in 3D.
-Our proof is based on the famous result by Canny and Reif \cite{Canny-Reif-1987} that it is weakly NP-hard to find shortest paths in 3D amidst polyhedral obstacles.
+Our proof is an easy extension of the famous result by Canny and Reif \cite{Canny-Reif-1987} that it is weakly NP-hard to find shortest paths in 3D amidst polyhedral obstacles.

-\both{ \begin{theorem} It is weakly NP-hard to calculate the critical speed ratio $r^*$ for a pursuit-escape problem with polyhedral domains in 3D, with or without specified starting positions, and even if $D_\escaper$ and $D_\pursuer$ are disjoint except at $\Exit$ which consists of at most two points. \end{theorem} }
+\begin{theorem} It is weakly NP-hard to calculate the critical speed ratio $r^*$ for a pursuit-escape problem with polyhedral domains in 3D, with or without specified starting positions, and even if $D_\escaper$ and $D_\pursuer$ are disjoint except at $\Exit$ which consists of at most two points. \end{theorem}

-\later{ \begin{proof} We begin by showing the problem hard with specified starting positions for the players, and with arbitrary intersections between $D_\escaper$ and $D_\pursuer$.
+\begin{proof} We begin by showing the problem hard with specified starting positions for the players, and with arbitrary intersections between $D_\escaper$ and $D_\pursuer$.
 Then we adapt the construction to work without specified starting positions, with minimal intersection between $D_\escaper$ and $D_\pursuer$, and to make both $D_\escaper$ and $D_\pursuer$ proper polyhedra (without lower-dimensional degeneracy).

 \paragraph{Specified starting positions.}

 Our reduction follows Canny and Reif's reduction from 3SAT to finding a path of length $\leq \ell$ from $s$ to $t$ in a 3D polyhedral environment under any $L_p$ metric \cite{Canny-Reif-1987}.
 The escaper domain $D_\escaper$ is exactly the polyhedral environment in Canny and Reif's construction.
 The escaper's start location is the start location $s$, and the exit set $X$ consists of a single point, namely, the target location $t$.
 Next, the pursuer domain $D_\pursuer$ is a straight line between $t$ and any point $s_\pursuer$ at distance $\ell + \epsilon$ (slightly more than the target path length) from~$t$.
 The pursuer's start location is $s_\pursuer$.